 As a condition of participation in the Systems, employers and/or employees are required to contribute certain percentages of salary and wages as authorized by statute and specified by the Utah State Retirement Board.
 Contributions are actuarially determined as an amount that, when combined with employee contributions (where applicable) is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded actuarial accrued liability.
-Contribution rates are as follows:
+Contribution rates as of June 30, 2017 are as follows:

-Utah Retirement System Employee Paid Employer Paid by Employer Contribution Employer Ra id for Employee Rates for 401(k) P Employee Fall tor Employee Kates for 401(k) Plan Contributory System 111 - Local Governmental Division Tier 2 N/A N/A 16.67% 1.78% Noncontributory System 15 - Local Governmental Division Tier 1 N/A N/A 18.47% N/A Tier 2 DC Only 211 Local Government N/A N/A 6.69% 10.00%
+Utah Retirement System Employer

+Contribution Employer Rate

+Employee Paid Rates for 401(k) Plan

+Contributory System

+111 - Local Governmental Division Tier 2 N/A 14.91% 1.78%

+Noncontributory System

+15 - Local Governmental Division Tier 1 N/A 18.47% N/A

+Tier 2 DC Only

+211 Local Government N/A 6.69% 10.00%